MSI-Metabolomics-Standards-Initiative/inchi-isotopologue-extension/specifications/definitions.md

 “mass-equivalent isotopomer” will be used to refer to the technical definition of isotopomer.

 ## Mass-equivalent Isotopomer:

-(also see above;)
-We will use this term to refer to the technical definition of an isotopomer, as one in a collection of isomers with the same number of each isotope of each element but differing in their positions within the chemical structure.
+We will use this term to refer to the technical definition of an isotopomer (also see above), as one in a collection of isomers with the same number of each isotope of each element but differing in their positions within the chemical structure.

 ## Partial Isotopomer - part of an isotopomer where the isotopic content of specific atoms is known.